-Additional reviews of an MSP can be initiated where the Provider sees fit, such as where a Participant's circumstances change or there is a request from the Participant.
+Additional reviews of an MSP can be initiated where there is a request from the Participant.

-\sqsubseteq The Department's IT Systems automatically populate review date/s depending on the length of the MSP.
+The Department's IT Systems automatically populate review date/s depending on the length of the MSP.
 Providers can amend these dates at any time.
 A noticeboard message will display when a review is due.